Everything You Need to Know about Forecasting Headcount Spend

 • Flexibility: You gain flexibility through contractors or temporary workers, and understanding this will help you know how much you can reduce or increase your activity to adapt to the business demand.

-• Capacity: Compare the gross capacity (hours before holidays, sickness, leaves) as well as the net capacity to help explain why there are less or more hours worked.
+• Capacity: Compare the gross capacity (hours before holidays, sickness, leaves) as well as the net capacity to help explain why there are fewer or more hours worked.

 • Turnover rate: The number of employees leaving the company compared to the total number of employees.
 You can see if there is some anomaly in some departments or some reason for the turnover.